SOFTS-Raw sugar futures slide; arabica coffee also down

 * Rains in India have helped to improve the production outlook.

 * "Cane growing conditions remain promising (in India) with plenty of rain.
-It was India's second-wettest May in over 100 years and the monsoon rains have arrived on time," Czarnikow said, adding that Indian production should exceed 30 million tonnes in 2021/22 for the second consecutive season.
+It was India's second-wettest May in over 100 years and the monsoon rains have arrived on time," Czarnikow said.

-* Speculators have also been scaling back net long positions in both raw sugar and arabica coffee.

 COFFEE

-* Dealers noted there had been some rain in Brazilian coffee areas and more was forecast during the next few days, though dry conditions in the world's top producer remained a concern.
+* Dealers noted there had been some rain in Brazilian coffee areas and more was forecast during the next few days, which will improve the outlook for next year crop after extreme dry weather in the first half caused concerns about future production.

+* The situation in Colombia regarding the flow of coffee and other goods improved, according to local media.
+The government reported less than 20 blockades in roads in the country, compared to more than 2,000 at the peak of anti-government protests.
+Talks continue.

 COCOA